JonasMht/jonas_website/content/post/2023-assisted-surgery-internship/index.md

 {{< figure src="ArtificialRespirationMovement.gif" width=50% title="Breathing Simulation and Marker Detection">}}

-Throughout the internship, I worked extensively with Python, C++ and the 3D Slicer interface, learning to integrate a client and server for IGTLink communication between the different independent equipement pieces.
+Throughout the internship, I worked extensively with Python, C++ and the 3D Slicer interface, learning to integrate a client and server for IGTLink communication between the different independent equipment pieces.
 I tackled challenges related to stereoscopic imaging, image processing, marker detection, synchronization of surgical procedures with breathing cycles and trajectory predictions for accurate needle placement.
 <br><br>
-Collaborating with the team, I tested, debugged, and collected data on different algorithm optimizations culminating in a presentation of my progress to the IMAGeS team on the 21st of july 2023.
+Collaborating with the team, I tested, debugged, and collected data on different algorithm optimizations culminating in a presentation of my progress to the IMAGeS team on the 21st of July 2023.
 <br><br>
 The internship involved a deep dive into practical software development for non-invasive surgical guidance, contributing to the field of medical technology and patient care.